DaemonAlchemist/react-flicker/README.md

     - `Flicker`:  Causes elements to flicker in and out randomly.
     - `Jitter`:  Causes elements to move about randomly.
     - `JumpAround`:  Wrapper element that allows for custom renderers.
+    - `Blink`:  The standard blink tag for old-times sake.
 - Does not affect the flow of the flickering or jittering elements.
 They remain in the flow of the document and don't cause other elements to jump around when their position or opacity changes.
 - Composable - `Flicker`, `Jitter`, and `JumpAround` can be nested to combine effects for maximum annoyance.